-The composition is key in photography.
+Composition is key in photography.
 It doesn’t matter how good the light is or how much you tweak the image in post-processing; without a strong composition, the image will never be anything other than a ‘nice snap’.

 It’s also a difficult topic to teach.
-There are endless of guidelines and so-called rules but you can’t apply them all at once.
+There are endless guidelines and so-called rules but you can’t apply them all at once.
 In fact, sometimes you shouldn’t apply any at all.
 That’s why I tend to refer to them as compositional guidelines rather than rules.

-As I said, there are many guidelines and many of them build on eachother.
-I want to introduce you to the top 5 compositional guidelines that I use the most frequently in my photography and that I believe will have a positive impact on yours.
+In this article, I want to introduce you to the top 5 compositional guidelines that I use the most frequently in my photography and that I believe will have a positive impact on yours.
 You might have heard about a few of these before but hopefully, some of them are new as well.

 #1 Dark to Bright